mcrovero/effect-react-cache/README.md

 pnpm add @mcrovero/effect-react-cache effect react
 ```

-### Requirements

-- React: 19.x
-- effect: latest

 ## Why

-React 19 exposes a low-level `cache` primitive to memoize async work by argument tuple.
+React exposes a low-level `cache` primitive to memoize async work by argument tuple.
 This library wraps an `Effect`-returning function with React’s `cache` so you can:

 - Deduplicate concurrent calls: share the same pending promise across callers
 - Memoize by arguments: same args → same result without re-running the effect